Singularity resolution from polymer quantum matter: s:12 Discussion

-Such a construction of the Hilbert space was then used to investigate the dynamics.
+Such a construction of the Hilbert space was then used to investigate the dynamic.
 To do so we selected a class of Gaussian initial states and evolved them numerically.
 The resulting quantum trajectories showed a good convergence to the classical trajectories predicted by GR at low energies.
 At high curvatures (small $|v|$) however we observed a significant departure from GR.
 Indeed, the most critical feature of the model is the existence of a unique unitary evolution operator evolving to/from the time slice $v=0$ corresponding to the classical singularity.
 This and the regularity of the wave function describing the physical state allowed us to select a naturally preferred extension of the evolution, thus ensuring a \emph{deterministic evolution through the classical singularity.} Furthermore, the quantum counterparts of the Ricci scalar, energy density, or pressure are explicitly bounded operators.
 In consequence, the listed quantities remain finite throughout the entire evolution, including in particular $v=0$.

-At this moment it is important to note that, \tit{unlike in previous contributions to the literature on this model, here the quantum features responsible for singularity resolution originate from the matter rather than the geometric sector.} Therefore, the form of the singularity resolution is different than in the literature: Instead of being avoided, the surface $v=0$ is made passable and all the standard locally measurable quantities remain finite.
+At this moment it is important to note that, \tit{unlike in previous contributions to the literature on this model, here the quantum features responsible for singularity resolution originate from the matter rather than the geometric sector.} Therefore, the form of the singularity resolution differs from that in the literature: instead of being avoided, the surface $v=0$ is made passable and all the standard locally measurable quantities remain finite.
+One has to remember, however, that the presented picture of high energy behavior is incomplete.
+Getting a more robust description requires taking into account the polymer nature of \emph{both} the matter and the geometry, in which situation the results may change qualitatively.
+The analysis of this scenario is a task for the future.